krishna-waidande/krishna-waidande.github.io/Email.md

 + Keep email text size upto 2-3 paragraphs.

-## Dont's
+## Don'ts

-+ Dont make mistakes like spelling, grammer, punctuation, capatalization.
++ Make mistakes like spelling, grammer, punctuation, capatalization.

-+ Don't write long emails.
++ Write long emails.
 It should contain 2-3 paragraphs.

-+ Dont complaint or blame in the email.
++ Complaint or blame in the email.

-+ Dont address the email until it is written ( It mean don't use send button untill it is checked.)
++ Address the email until it is written ( It means don't use send button untill it is checked.)

-## How to organize email
+## Points to remember :

 + After writing emails, come back and again read the whole email.
 Edit the words and try to short them.